plone/documentation/working-with-content/managing-content/ploneformgen/creating_content.rst

 This is actually very easy if you know a little Python and are willing to learn something about the content items you want to create.

 Please note that I'm not going to show you how to create new content types here.
 Just how to use PFG to create content objects from existing types.
-If you want to create new content types, learn to use Archetypes.
+If you want to create new content types, learn to use Dexterity.

 Your first step should be to determine the attributes you want to set in the new content item and how they'll map from your form fields.